 Understanding the experiences of young people of faith is vital in order to inform best practice in safeguarding approaches.
-Our first research project will be carried out over 2019/20 and will explore how Christian and Muslim young people experience sex and relationships education (SRE) in formal and informal contexts, how this relates to their faith, and what this means for its safeguarding capacity.
+Our first research project will be carried out over 2019/20 and will explore how Christian and Muslim young people experience Relationships and Sex Education (RSE) in formal and informal contexts, how this relates to their faith, and what this means for its safeguarding capacity.

-We know that SRE is an increasingly contentious topic as it becomes compulsory in the UK for all children enrolled in school, which makes this research even more important.
-Young people’s experiences and views should be heard, and SRE should take into account their nuanced experiences in order to make it appropriate and meaningful.
+We know that RSE is an increasingly contentious topic as it becomes compulsory in the UK for all children enrolled in school, which makes this research even more important.
+Young people’s experiences and views should be heard, and RSE should take into account their nuanced experiences in order to make it appropriate and meaningful.

 We continue to challenge the narrative that faith is part of the problem in relation to sexual abuse and exploitation; we say faith can play a critical role in creating solutions.